 Contrast that scene with the night Jesus was born.

 Joseph and Mary had to travel because of the census that was being taken.
 The Bible describes Mary as being “great with child.”
 She traveled in that condition with her husband (betrothed was a much stronger relationship than engaged) to Bethlehem.
 We would probably say she was “very pregnant” and in any terms Bethlehem was the middle of nowhere.
 Try to get the plastic figures and the children in bath robes out of your mind for a moment.
 These were real people.
 Mary was probably 13 or 14 years old, and although she and Joseph had been visited by the angel and believed, we have no idea what the reaction of their families was like.
 Even if people kept their comments to themselves, there were likely many judgmental looks cast their way.
 Bethlehem was little more than a village, so there were probably few rooms at the inn to begin with.
 They were far from home, sleeping with animals, exposed to the elements, and Mary is in labor.
 Even in ideal conditions they would have had no medical instruments, anesthesia or even a doctor present.
-Now imagine having your baby in the same place as horses and pigs.
+Now imagine having your baby surrounded by barnyard animals.

 Of course Joseph and Mary were not your typical first time parents.
 Read the Magnificat in the Gospel of Luke.
 We already know that Joseph was a righteous man and that Mary was favored by God among women.
 Both had been visited by an angel, and they traveled to Bethlehem full of faith in God.
 Yes, that was a real baby wrapped in cloth and laid in the manger that night.
 But he was far from typical as well.
 Joseph had been instructed to name him Jesus, “for he will save the people from their sins.”
 The shepherds were sent to the city to find a “Savior, Christ the Lord.”
 The sky was filled with the heavenly host, and a bright star appeared to lead the wise men from a far.
 The birth of any child is a miracle; but this was Emmanuel, God with us.